 Price plays the starring role of most home sales while terms and conditions are often considered the supporting cast.
 In reality, the terms and conditions of a real estate transaction will determine whether your home sale is a hit or not.

 Every home listed for sale has one major thing in common.
 It has an asking price.
-In many cases, the success or failure of the sale is relegated to finding a buyer who will pay the asking, or listed, price.
+In many cases, the success or failure of the home sale is relegated to finding a buyer who will pay the asking, or listed, price, or more.
 It is obvious that price is important but what about the terms and conditions of the sale?

-Top selling price is nice, but it is the orchestration of a well-planned real estate deal that brings many positive accolades.
+Top selling price is excellent, but it is the orchestration of a well-planned real estate deal that brings many positive accolades.
 No one likes a tough deal where the buyer and seller are scratching for every inch of turf.
-It creates ill will and makes the real estate professionals look, well, not professional.
+It creates ill will and can make real estate professionals look, well, not professional.
 Furthermore, what good does it do if the price you get or pay is eroded or impacted by costs that could have been alleviated using beneficial terms and conditions?

 The point is a simple one.
 There are as many considerations in a real estate transaction as there are stars in the sky.
 Our standard agreement is a good start.
 A well-versed real estate agent can supply both the buyer and seller with valuable options that stretch above and beyond the status quo.

 There are no two properties alike and no two people that are the same.
 Every real estate transaction is unique unto itself.
 The success of your transaction could easily rest on the experience of your Realtor® and the planning of your terms and conditions.